ssmiller25/vropscli/USAGE.md

     ```
     vropscli getAdaptersConfigs POSTGRESQL_ADAPTER > adapter.csv
     ```

+1. (Opt): If you plan to update the collectors, you will want to identify the ID of the new collector with the following command
+    ```
+    vropscli getCollectors
+    ```

 1. If you are planning to change credentials, obtain the UUID of the new credential
     ```
     vropscli getCredentials